-The Training and Education Center provides high-quality training and organizational development services to County employees and departments and other public and private organizations.
+The Training and Education Center provides high quality training and organizational development services to County employees and departments and other public and private organizations.
 Over the past several years, the Center has promoted workforce/succession planning and development.
 Training and development of current and future leaders focuses on building competencies needed to continue moving the County toward achieving its countywide initiatives.
 Services are offered in areas such as leadership, communication, and technology.
-The Center continues to provide customized training, organizational development, and space/facilities that support meetings and conferences, utilizing technology based on a fee-for-service business model.
+The Center continues to provide customized training, organizational development, and space/facilities that support meetings and conferences, utilizing technology on a fee-for-service business model.
 The Center serves both external customers (corporate and non-profit organizations, cities, and special districts) as well internal customers (County departments/employees).
-The Center continues to focus on programs that increase the competencies, skills, and leadership capabilities of staff and management, and assist departments in reducing liability, increasing efficiency, retaining talent, and planning for future talent needs.
+In FY 2014-15, the Center will continue to focus on programs that increase the competencies, skills, and leadership capabilities of staff and management, and assist departments in reducing liability, increasing efficiency, retaining talent and planning for future talent needs.